 Some Lane County projects specifically focus on equitable outcomes, including homeownership for black, indigenous, and populations of color, and education on diversity, equity, and inclusion.
-Projects with specific equity outcomes are labeled with "Equity Outcome."
+Projects with specific equity outcomes are labeled with "Equity Outcome" in the project description section of this report.